Enlarged Heart: Symptoms, Causes & Treatment

 • Abdominal swelling

-You should either see a cardiologist if you notice these symptoms or proceed to the nearest emergency room, especially if you have symptoms of a heart attack, like chest pain and difficulty breathing.
-Read more about the symptoms of a heart attack that you should not ignore.
+You should see a cardiologist if you notice any symptoms.
+Seek immediate medical care at the nearest emergency department if you develop symptoms of a heart attack, such as chest pain or difficulty breathing.

 Stages of cardiomegaly

-Depending on the size, an enlarged heart can be visualized with a chest x-ray and classified into 4 stages:
+An enlarged heart can be assessed on a chest X-ray using the cardiothoracic ratio and classified into four stages:

 Stage I (Mild) 0.5 to 0.55